To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Meanwhile, Defence Minister Nosiviwe Mapisa-Nqakula ordered that the Gupta family's chartered jet be removed from Waterkloof Air Force Base.

 The minister further called for an investigation on why the air force was approached with a request to use the base.
-She was informed about media reports on the clearance given to the aircraft during her visit to Ethiopia.

 When she returned on Wednesday she asked for an urgent briefing from the South African National Defence Force (SANDF).